Dr Mike Hutchinson

 Looking to the future

 The PHC team would like to thank Mike for sharing his journey, from his time with us and the influence this has had in his career to date.
-We can’t wait to hear and see how Mike and Paralympics GB get on at the upcoming games and will all be watching on.
+We can’t wait to hear and see how Mike grows in his role at the IPC.